 A Loud Minority

-There’s a reason why the Singapore pick up artist community is much smaller compared to Westernized cultures.
+There’s a reason why the pick up artist community is much smaller compared to Westernized cultures.
 The ideas that come along pick up isn’t exactly traditional Asian values oriented.

 Asians are also stereotyped to be more group-ish, cliquish/ introverted.
 Well, that’s true to a certain extent.

 What the PUA community did right was to introduce the idea of self-reliance.
 It’s the idea that if you take responsibility for your own behaviour, you can change something about your life, and not everything is left to fate and genetics.
 Yes, it started out with tricks and lines thought to be able to ‘manipulate’ girls.
 It was the wrong material, however, the fundamental idea that you could do something with your dating life was right.